jlangvand/jucipp/README.md

 In 2015, juCi++ was one of the first IDEs to utilize libclang for improved C/C++ tooling.
-The integrated C/C++ support has since then improved steadily, and support for other languages has been made possible through the language server protocol.
+The integrated C/C++ support has since then improved steadily, and support for other languages has been made possible through the language server protocol (see [setup of tested language servers](docs/language_servers.md)).
 The main goals of juCi++ is effective resource usage, stability, and ease of use.
 Instead of relying on 3rd party addons, features expected in an IDE is instead integrated directly into juCi++.

 For effective development, juCi++ is primarily written for Unix/Linux systems.
 However, Windows users can use juCi++ through POSIX compatibility layers such as MSYS2.